-If you find an arrangement of panels comfortable for your style of work, you can save the custom workspace to return to it at a later date.
+If you find an arrangement of panels that suits your style of work, you can save it as a custom workspace and return to it at a later date.

-1 Click the Workspace button at the top-right corner of the Flash workspace and choose New Workspace.
+1 Click the Essentials button at the top-right corner of the Flash workspace and choose New Workspace.